Price Tower: Site

-The Price Tower is at 510 South Dewey Avenue in Bartlesville, in Washington County in northeastern Oklahoma, approximately 30 mi north of Tulsa.
+The Price Tower is at 510 South Dewey Avenue in Bartlesville, in Washington County, Oklahoma, United States.
+It is in the state's northeastern corner, approximately 30 mi north of Tulsa.
 It is on a 90,000 ft2 city block bounded by the now-closed Silas Street (formerly Sixth Street) to the south, Dewey Avenue to the west, Fifth Street to the north, and Osage Avenue to the east.
 The tower's base occupies two land lots measuring a combined 150 by 140 ft.

 The rest of the block includes a storage annex, which was originally used as a grocery store and car dealership, as well as a parking lot.
 The Tower Center at Unity Square, a green space and park immediately south of the Price Tower, links the tower with the Bartlesville Community Center.
 Work on the park began in March 2019, and it opened in May 2020.

 History

 Development

 Bartlesville, a small city in northeastern Oklahoma, had become economically prosperous in the late 19th and 20th centuries due to the success of the local oil industry.
 Oil magnates in Bartlesville commissioned architects to design lavish residences and offices.
 Among these was the Price Tower, commissioned by Harold C. Price Sr. as a corporate headquarters for his eponymous company, a pipeline-construction firm.
 Meanwhile, the architect Frank Lloyd Wright had wanted to develop a skyscraper ever since the early 1920s, when he drew up plans for the National Insurance Company Building, an unbuilt office tower in Chicago with cantilevered floor slabs.